binhchay1/cloudarcane/wp-content/plugins/mashsharer/readme.txt

 = 3.8.1 =
 * New: Compatible up to WordPress 5.9
 * Fix: Make MashShare compatible with PHP 8.x
-* Fix: Don't request share count for preview pages.
-This fixes an artificially high share count on initial post creation
+* Fix: Don't request social share count for preview pages.
+This fixes an artificially high social share count on initial post creation

 = 3.8.0 =
 * New: Compatible up to WordPress 5.8